Initiative Foundation: Innovation Fund Grant

 Innovation Fund grants primarily support start-up or capacity-building projects across the 14 counties of Central Minnesota.
 Applications to the Innovation Fund are accepted on an ongoing basis, with quarterly awards made through a competitive review process.

 You can learn more about this opportunity by visiting the funder's website.

-- Funding requests for outside our service area will not be considered.
+- Funding requests for use outside of this geography will not be considered.

-- Individuals are ineligible to apply for funds.The following expenses are ineligible and will not be considered for Innovation funding:
+- The following expenses are ineligible and will NOT be considered for Innovation funding: